-IEEE 802 LMSC appreciates MIC leadership in authorizing Client to Client (C2C) communication under LPI mode of operation.
-With ever-increasing diversity of device types and form factors, based on the IEEE 802.11 standards, peer-to-peer communication is not only the most appropriate and efficient for a considerable portion of communication links, but also critical to enabling of different Wi-Fi industry segments and business models.
+IEEE 802 LMSC appreciates MIC leadership in authorizing Client to Client (C2C) communication under the LPI mode of operation.
+With ever-increasing diversity of device types and form factors, based on the IEEE 802.11 standards, peer-to-peer communication is both appropriate and efficient for a considerable portion of communication links, but also critical to enabling different Wi-Fi industry segments and business models.